domomm/dndNotes/The Moon's Rest/notes/sesh 14.md

 From Tianhua, Dragon of Soul (SY), Shuey Pu Sung (She).

-The monastery come up with an announcement that SY kill people for soul magic.
+_(The monastery come up with an announcement that SY kill people for soul magic.
+This is monnastery of Ren.
+Apparently they thought Ren was dead.
+I think sister Elira is Ren's sister.)_ Tommy doesnt know this

+Nakota is part of the white lily family (the family I killed).
+She super wanted me ded.
+But now, because Jong Ming made a deal, she kinda made peace with it.
+And Im not ded.